New Malaysian leader unveils revamped Cabinet with no deputy

 Muhyiddin said Monday the appointment of four senior ministers will create a Cabinet that is more efficient and focused.
 They will coordinate issues related to the economy, security, infrastructure development and education.

-“Ï want to form a Cabinet that can provide the best service to the people, a Cabinet that delivers.
+“I want to form a Cabinet that can provide the best service to the people, a Cabinet that delivers.
 The senior ministers will help me in my job as prime minister including chairing Cabinet meetings in my absence,” he said in a televised announcement.
 “With these senior ministers, there is no need for a deputy prime minister to be appointed for now.”

 Muhyiddin left out senior allies who have been charged with corruption.
 That includes key leaders of the United Malays National Organization, the party of disgraced ex-Prime Minister Najib Razak that was ousted by Mahathir’s alliance in 2018 polls.
+The conservative leader of a fundamentalist Islamic party was also not given a post.

-In a surprise move, he named Zafrul Abdul Aziz, the head of Malaysia’s second largest bank, as finance minister — the first time a technocrat has been appointed to a crucial job in the Cabinet.
+In a surprise move, Muhyiddin named Zafrul Abdul Aziz, the head of Malaysia’s second largest bank, as finance minister — the first time a technocrat has been appointed to a crucial job in the Cabinet.

-He also created new ministries for national unity, environment, higher education and Sabah and Sarawak affairs — two resource-rich but poor states on Borneo island.
+In an expansion of the Cabinet, he also created new ministries for national unity, environment, higher education and for Sabah and Sarawak affairs — two resource-rich but poor states on Borneo island.

+UMNO and Muhyiddin’s Bersatu party account for the most ministers.
+UMNO’s Hishammuddin Hussein Onn, a former defense minister and acting transport minister before the party was ousted, is now foreign minister.
+All of the posts are held by ethnic Malays, except for transport and human resources.

+“This Cabinet follows the Indonesian system of having coordinating ministers.
+It will please the Malay ground,” said James Chin, professor of Asian studies at Australia’s Tasmania University.
+Breaking with the tradition of having a deputy shows Muhyiddin “is trying something new to show he has new ideas,” he said.